Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

 This is just so that I can check the length of the opcodes generated such that I can copy paste them directly into any kind of implant I write.

 {%endhighlight%}

-Walking through start.
+Walking through the start.

-Finds the loaded DLLs to get handles to kernel32.dll and Ntdll.dll.
+Find the loaded DLLs to get handles to kernel32.dll and Ntdll.dll.

 Resolves the needed Windows API functions by Hash, with the ResovleFuncsHashInModule function using the found handles.

 For sanity, checks for ExitProcess, if not found, early exits.

 Initializes the STARTUPINFOA, PROCESS_INFORMATION, SECURITY_ATTRIBUTES using the Zeromemory function.

 Creates a pipe for IPC, with CreatePipeA.
 Configures the pipe handle inheritance with SetHandleInformation.

 Finds the path with pGetEnvironmentVariable to cmd.exe.

 Write the commands, echo and exit to the child process via the pipe.

 Waits until the process finishes with WaitForSingleObject, cleans up with CloseHandle, and terminates the entire program.

 So that was it, a "simple" dynamic function resovler, and a series of calls that writes commands to a cmd.exe child process.

 ![DiscountWin](/assets/images/B1/discountwin.png){:.img-medium}

-In the next blog post, provided I havent ascended, I will cover how to do the same thing but, with native apis.
+In the next blog post, provided I haven't ascended, I will cover how to do the same thing but with native apis.
 Specifically, this one.

 {%highlight cpp%}
 typedef enum _PS_CREATE_STATE